LennaHammer/English/EVP/out/words_adjective.md

 /hɑɪ/ ABOVE GROUND
 [B1]a large distance above the ground or the level of the sea
 - a high window
-- The town was high up in the mountains.
+- The town was high `up` in the mountains.

 ## 514. high ## adjective
 /hɑɪ/ AMOUNT/LEVEL
 [B1]great in amount, size or level
-- a high temperature
+- a high `temperature`
-- high prices/costs
+- high `prices/costs`
 - The car sped away at high speed.

 ## 515. high ## adjective
 /hɑɪ/ VERY GOOD
 [B1]very good
-- high standards/quality
+- high `standards/quality`
-- She always got high grades in science.
+- She always got high `grades` in science.

 ## 516. historic ## adjective
 /hɪˈstɔːr.ɪk/
 [B1]important or likely to be important in history
-- historic buildings
+- historic `buildings`
-- a historic day/moment
+- a historic `day/moment`

 ## 517. historical ## adjective
 /hɪˈstɔːr.ɪ.kəl/
 [B1]relating to events or people in the past, or to the study of history
 - Many important historical documents were destroyed when the library was bombed.
-- She specializes in historical novels set in eighteenth-century England.
+- She specializes in historical `novels` set in eighteenth-century England.

 ## 518. honest ## adjective
 /ˈɑn.ɪst/ TRUTH
 [B1]sincere and telling the truth
-- If you want my honest answer/opinion, I think your hair looks awful.
+- If you want my honest `answer/opinion`, I think your hair looks awful.

 ## 519. honest ## adjective
 /ˈɑn.ɪst/ NOT CHEAT